Living in the Honors Community

 How to get into the Honors Residential Community

-• Students interested in Honors housing can apply prior to hearing a final decision on their Honors application.
+• Students interested in Honors housing can submit their housing application prior to hearing a final decision on their Honors application.
 If a student is not admitted to Honors, University Residences (UR) simply goes to the next non-Honors dorm listed on an applicant's dorm list.

 Steps for Returning Students

 Honors students currently living on campus will receive an email with instructions during the housing renewal period in early February.
-If you have not received this email, please contact Kate Stevenson at honors@wwu.edu.
+If you have not received this email, please email honors@wwu.edu.